Townland: Size and value

+In Ireland, a townland is generally the smallest or lowest-level unit of land, though a few large townlands are further divided into hundreds.
 The average area of a townland is about 325 acre, but they vary widely in size.
 William Reeves's 1861 survey states that the smallest was Old Church Yard, near Carrickmore, in the parish of Termonmagurk, County Tyrone, at 0.625 acre and the largest, at 7555 acre, was and is Fionnán (also called Finnaun) in the parish of Killanin, County Galway.
 In fact, the townland of Clonskeagh in the barony of Uppercross (abutting the main Clonskeagh townland in the barony of Dublin) was only 0.3 acre although the area is now urbanised, so that the townlands are unused and their boundaries are uncertain.

 The ballyboe, a townland unit used in Ulster, was described in 1608 as containing 60 acres of arable land, meadow, and pasture.
 However, this was misleading, as the size of townlands under the Gaelic system varied depending upon their quality, situation and economic potential.
 This economic potential varied from the extent of land required to graze cattle to the land required to support several families.
 The highest density of townland units recorded in Ulster in 1609 corresponds to the areas with the highest land valuations in the 1860s.

 It seems that many moorland areas were not divided into townlands until fairly recently.
 These areas were "formerly shared as a common summer pasturage by the people of a whole parish or barony".

 Historical use

 Until the 19th century most townlands were owned by single landlords and occupied by multiple tenants.
 The cess, used to fund roadworks and other local expenses, was charged at the same rate on each townland in a barony, regardless of its size and productive capacity.
 Thus, occupiers in a small or poor townland suffered in comparison to those of larger or more fertile townlands.
 This was reformed by Griffith's Valuation.

+It was in the 1600s that they were mapped and defined by the English administration for the purpose of confiscating land and apportioning it to investors or planters from Britain.